 The church in Philadelphia was the sixth of seven churches who received a spiritual evaluation directly from God through Jesus Christ.

 And to the angel of the church in Philadelphia, write: These things says the Holy One, the one Who is true; the one Who has the key of David . . .

 I know your works.
 Behold, I have set before you an open door, and no one has the power to shut it because you have a little strength, and have kept My word, and have not denied My name.

-Behold, I will make those of the synagogue of Satan, who say they are Jews and are not, but lie — indeed I will make them come and worship before your feet, and to know that I have loved you.
+Behold, I will make those of the synagogue of Satan, who proclaim themselves to be Jews and are not, but do lie - behold, I will cause them to come and worship before your feet, and to know that I have loved you.

-"Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.
+Because you have kept the word of My patience, I also will keep you from the time of temptation which is about to come upon the whole world to try those who dwell on the earth.

 Behold, I am coming quickly; hold fast that which you have so that no one may take away your crown.
 The one who overcomes (in Philadelphia and in all places where Christians dwell) will I make a pillar in the temple of My God, and he shall not go out any more; and I will write upon him the name of My God, and the name of the city of My God, the new Jerusalem . . .
 (Revelation 3:7 - 12, HBFV).